 Every Lead Country and Co-Sponsor should set a voluntary goal for introducing and contributing towards one project per year within the framework of the Priority Area during their two-year tenure.
 Lead Countries will be composed of one ASEAN and one non-ASEAN country, supported by the ARF Unit of the ASEAN Secretariat.
-The positions for ASEAN Lead Countries of the ARF CTTC Work Plan will be filled by the relevant ASEAN Lead Shepherd under the ASEAN framework of cooperation in order to improve coordination between ARF and ASEAN efforts.
 Lead Countries will be responsible for briefly updating each ARF Inter-Sessional Support Group (ISG), Senior Officials Meeting (SOM), and annual ISM-CTTC meeting on recent and future progress in their Priority Area.
 The ARF SOM will monitor the effectiveness of the activities based on reports given by the Lead Countries.

 Co-Sponsors have no limiting factors on either the number of co-sponsors or membership criteria.
 Co-Sponsors shall submit project proposals and advise Lead Countries on the development of their Priority Area.
 Lead Countries and Co-sponsors are highly encouraged to actively coordinate outside of ARF plenary meetings in order to manage their Priority Area's efforts.
 ISM-CTTC Co-Chairs should also be consulted in the development of Priority Area projects.
 ISM-CTTC Co-Chairs should seek to create an ISM-CTTC agenda and meeting conducive to substantive discussion of and overall guidance to the Work Plan.
 As the Work Plan progresses in its early stages, ARF should revisit the role of the ISM-CTTC Co-Chairs, perhaps to increase their coordination role and serve as co-chairs for a set period of time.